toniotelli/apache-websocket/README.md

 ### `WebSocketOriginCheck`

-The WebSocket protocol includes protection against cross-site request forgeries -- CRSF, occasionally referred to as CSWSH (Cross-Site WebSocket Hijacking) in this context -- with its use of [the `Origin` header](https://tools.ietf.org/html/rfc6454).
+The WebSocket protocol includes protection against cross-site request forgeries, or CSRF -- occasionally referred to as CSWSH (Cross-Site WebSocket Hijacking) in this context -- with its use of [the `Origin` header](https://tools.ietf.org/html/rfc6454).
 The `Origin` header allows a conforming user-agent to tell the server where a WebSocket connection is